GGCL7/StackDILI/README.md

 # Web server
 We also provide a web server to the users,  which you can access from the [Web server](https://awi.cuhk.edu.cn/~biosequence/StackDILI/).

-**Notice:** Due to a change in the university's server domain, some of the URLs mentioned in the paper might no longer be accessible.
-However, the web server link provided above remains valid and can be used without any issues (https://awi.cuhk.edu.cn/~biosequence/StackDILI/).